MicrosoftDocs/azure-stack-docs/azure-managed-lustre/create-file-system-resource-manager.md

 When you use a template, specify a **SKU name** to define the basic type of Azure Managed Lustre system to create.
 If you use the Azure portal to create your Azure Managed Lustre, you specify the system type indirectly by selecting its capabilities.

 In Azure, the term **SKU** defines a set of features for the resource being created.
-For an Azure Managed Lustre file system, the SKU sets system qualities such as the type of disks used, the amount of storage supported, and the maximum throughput capacity.
+For an Azure Managed Lustre file system, the SKU sets system properties such as the type of disks used, the amount of storage supported, and the maximum throughput capacity.

 Currently, the following SKUs are supported: